 I love the music of Ralph Vaughan Williams, and have done so for most of my life.

 His music seems to resonate with what lies deeply within, almost as if I hear it in my bone marrow.
-His music seems to appear on occasions where I would not have expected it but find it has done so most appropriately.
-I also find I like the words he uses for his choral works, especially the poems of Walt Whitman.
+His music seems to appear on occasions where I would not have expected it, but find it has done so most appropriately.
+I also find I respond to the words he uses for his choral works, especially the poems of Walt Whitman.

 Can there be any day but this, Though many suns to shine endeavour?

 We count three hundred, but we miss: There is but one, and that one ever.

 My first encounter with the music of Ralph Vaughan Williams may have been his setting of Greensleeves, which I remember as the music for a serial on the ABC Children’s program back in the 1950s.
 I would have also enjoyed hymns set to his music, singing them in the school chapel choir during my secondary schooling.

 However, the more profound memory is that of hearing the Sydney University choir sing his “Donna Nobis Pacem” in the Great Hall of Sydney University, during my time there as an undergraduate in the late 1950s and early 1960s.
 I have described this encounter with Vaughan Williams elsewhere as “one of the early experience of the rapture of being alive, a new world of sound in words, the like of which I had not, until then, experienced”.
 I recall also being enthralled by his “Sir John in Love”, also in the Great Hall of Sydney University, around that time.